-- 1. Writing out the project objective.
+- 1. Writing out the objective.

-- 2. Identifying all of the work tasks that had to be accomplished.
+- 2. Identifying all of the tasks that had to be accomplished.

 - 3. Making a schedule.

-- 4. Subdividing the budget, and so on.
+- 4. Subdividing the budget and so on.

-I had been at the planning work for about an hour when my boss stormed into my office and wanted to know what I was doing.
+I had been at the above work for about an hour and a half when my boss stormed into my office and wanted to know what the "H" I was doing.
 I tried to explain that I was starting the planning process of project management.
 He interrupted me about two thirds of the way through my explanation and told me that I didn't have time to waste on planning, that I needed to get out to the plant and start making something happen.
 It was obvious that now was not the time to challenge that notion of not having time to plan, that we had to get to work!
 So, I got my hard hat, note pad and safety glasses and got in my car and drove the seven miles to the plant.
-On the way, I wondered exactly what I was supposed to make happen that morning.
+On the way, I wondered exactly what I was supposed to make happen at the plant when I got there?

-Later on, I finished the planning work, implemented the project and it came in on schedule, on budget and the customers (plant operations) were delighted with their new casting machine drives.
+Later on, I finished the planning work, implemented the project and it came in on schedule, on budget and the customer (plant operations) were delighted with their new casting machine drives